Home of the freest economy in the world

 A friend and former colleague Niklas Kiviluoto introduced me to Jon Snydal, who is the Design Director at the Cogniance design studio in San Francisco.
 Cogniance is design led technology consultancy: “We build impactful futures through design-led technology”.
 They have 500+ team members including 50 designers at their offices in Kiev, Ukraine and Poland, as well as a design studio in Munich.
 Among the topics discussed were holistic digital in-car experience, car dealership experience and driving aids for self-learning vehicles.
 As a small token of gratitude Jon also received the newly launched Haikara Watch designed by Harri Koskinen, which he seemed to appreciate.
 Here are a number of opportunities from a service design point of view including app development.

 Last but not least – cars & music go together: like the hit song from my exchange student days in the 80’s “Drive” by The Cars and “Racing in the streets” by Bruce Springsteen.
 In CA there’s a Tesla on every corner including lots of new Model 3s.
-Let’s just hope Tesla can pick up its production and deliveries so we can soon have a few Model 3’s in Finland too.
+Let’s just hope Tesla can pick up its production and deliveries so we can soon have Model 3’s in Finland too.

 Hope you enjoyed this short travel blog, written at the cottage in the archipelago in SW Finland.
 Best summer wishes to everyone!